 - The following supporting items must also be included in your application, they can't be sent separately or at a later date:

 After completing the form:

-- Post it to Rochdale Borough Council Licensing, Number One Riverside, Smith Street, Rochdale OL16 1XU; or
+- By post - Rochdale Borough Council Licensing, Number One Riverside, Smith Street, Rochdale OL16 1XU

 If you disagree with the licensing committee's decision, you can appeal to your local magistrates' court.
 You must do this within 21 days.

 You could be fined up to £20,000 and sent to prison for up to 6 months if you sell alcohol without yourself or a member of your staff having a personal licence.